accuknox/help/docs/use-cases/kiem.md

 # Kubernetes Identity and Entitlement Management (KIEM)

-KIEM is a cutting-edge solution designed to address security challenges in dynamic, auto-scaling virtual infrastructures.
+KIEM is a cutting-edge solution designed to address security challenges in dynamic, auto-scaling kubernetes infrastructures.
 It offers continuous visibility, security event detection, centralized permissions management, and seamless integration with runtime environments.
-AccuKnox's stands out as the first CNAPP to provide out-of-the-box KIEM functionality.
+AccuKnox's stands out as one of the first CNAPP solutions to provide out-of-the-box KIEM functionality.
 This is particularly crucial given that over 65% of Kubernetes administrators struggle with properly configuring and analyzing RBAC policies.

 ## Key Features

-- Multi-cloud visibility
+- **Full-text Search**: Search across all RBAC entities, including service accounts and role bindings.
+- **Interactive Graph Visualization**: Visualize connections between users, permissions, and resources with interactive graphs.
+- **Predefined Queries**: Handy built-in queries to identify critical issues like unnecessary privileges.
-- Enhanced identity and access management
+- **Custom Filtering**: Continuously monitor and filter access configurations and changes.
-- Automatic detection and remediation
-- Audit-ready compliance and governance
-- Flexible and resilient decentralized architecture
+- **Simplified Access Control Management**: Streamline the complex task of managing Kubernetes access control and permissions.
-- 99.95% uptime SLA
+-
-- Real-time visualization and detailed audit logs

 ## Onboarding Process

 Follow these steps to set up and start using AccuKnox KIEM: